systeminit/si/app/docs/src/explanation/iac-comparison.md

 State is tracked by default in the same working directory where Terraform is run.
 Typically, a 'remote state' solution will be introduced that makes for easier delegation of authority across teams and locking to ensure things do not conflict.
 Possible solutions here range from an S3 Bucket with a DynamoDB locking table to HCP Terraform or other cloud offerings integrated state management solution.

-Regardless of how you choose to store state, there are several issues with the approach: it is single-threaded, it is prone to drift, refactoring is dangerous, it gets slower at scale, and partial applications can corrupt state.
+Regardless of how you choose to store state, there are several issues with the approach: it is single-threaded, prone to drift, refactoring is dangerous, it gets slower at scale, and partial applications can corrupt state.

 There is always a lock around any state transitions, ensuring that only one batch of change can happen at a time.
 This causes real problems with the pace of change inside an infrastructure.
 For example, if a regularly scheduled deployment is being performed with Terraform, while simultaneously some unrelated work needs to happen, if they are being tracked in the same state file, the unrelated work will *block*.
-This leads to a design where Terraform repositories are broken down into smaller pieces, not because the relationships dictate it should be so, but to eliminate these risky bottlenecks.
+This leads to a design where Terraform repositories are broken down into smaller pieces, not because the relationships dictate it, but to eliminate these risky bottlenecks.

 With state files, any changes that happen outside of Terraform are considered *resource drift*.
-A classic example of drift is an AWS EC2 instance that has a tag added to it from the AWS Console.
+A classic example of drift is an AWS EC2 instance that has a tag added via the AWS Console.
 Drift gets dealt with through `terraform (plan|apply) -refresh-only` to update the changed resource, and with a separate update to your local configuration to bring the resource declaration inline with the changed resource.
 If the change was a new relationship or configuration, you'll need to use careful application of `terraform import` to ensure your new declaration gets assigned to the previously created infrastructure.
 In Terraform, drift is only ever solved in one direction - by having the declared code be the 'source of truth'.

 When working with Terraform code, you must be aware of the execution and state file boundaries.
 This becomes a problem in particular as you spread your code across multiple repositories, frequently to deal with issues of speed or safety.
 If you have a declaration present in one spot and move across that boundary, the state will be lost - in the worst case, it can lead to accidental deletion of the working cloud resource.
 This is mitigated with commands like `terraform state mv`, but often requires deep knowledge of both Terraform internals, your repository layouts, and the code in question.